VigneshManivannan1/MEAN_APP/README.md

 # MEANAPP

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.
+This project is to showcase MEAN application where the end users can able to the CRUD of employees and save it in MangoDB

 ## Development server